Angelmmiguel/ditto_code/README.md

     DittoCode::HoldFile.if 'PREMIUM'

 This code only hold the file in the PREMIUM release.
-In the other hand:
+On the other hand:

     DittoCode::RemoveFile.if 'FREE,PRO'